mjoblin/netmomo/README.md

     * `app/modules/app/` is a special top-level module which defines the main application layout.
-        * **`app/modules/app/sagas.js` contains the code for opening the WebSocket connection to the NetDumplings back-end, receiving dumplings, and re-emitting them as `app/DUMPLING` Redux actions.**
+        * **`app/modules/app/sagas.js` contains the code for opening the WebSocket connection to the netdumplings back-end, receiving dumplings, and re-emitting them as `app/DUMPLING` Redux actions.**
     * Each module can contain the following:
         * `components/` - React components.